RobotAnna/DBT-demo/README.md

 ## Environment Set-Up
-Github - create an account and create new repository VS Code - install locally
+* Github - create an account and create new repository
+* VS Code - install locally
-Python - install locally
+* Python - install locally
-DBT Core - install locally
+* DBT Core - install locally
-Postgres - install locally, and using the PGAdmin tool, create a target database and schemas Power BI Desktop - install locally
+* Postgres - install locally, and using the PGAdmin tool, create a target database and schemas
+* Power BI Desktop - install locally

 ## Exploration
-Explore the dataset
+Look for discrepancies and nulls, figure out what the data means, and brainstorm potential insights from the data.

-### Visual check, in Excel
+### Visual check (Excel)
 This is a set of clothing orders from Amazon India.
-Look for discrepancies and nulls, figure out what the data means, and brainstorm potential insights from the data.
 <img src="/assets/Excel_visual_check.png" alt="Visual check in Excel"/>

 ### Power BI column preview
 A quick check in Power BI Desktop (Column Preview) shows the data quality and distributions per column -- to define which cleaning is necessary.
-This step could also be done in Python..
+This step could also be done in Python.
 <img src="/assets/PBI_Column_Preview.png" alt="Column check in PBI"/>

-### stakeholder discussion
+### Stakeholder Discussion
 At this stage, I would contact business stakeholders to confirm definitions, and application managers to confirm discrepancies in the data.

 Definitions